-The course will help students to
+The course will help students to:

 - a.
 Improve the language proficiency of students in English with an emphasis on Vocabulary, Grammar, Reading and Writing skills. - b.
-Equip students to study academic subjects more effectively and critically using the theoretical and practical components of English syllabus. - c.
-Develop study skills and communication skills in formal and informal situations.
+Develop study skills and communication skills in formal and informal situations. - c.
+Equip students to study engineering subjects more effectively and critically using the theoretical and practical components of the syllabus.